FunAndHelpfulDragon/python-Functions/ReadMe.md

 - Updated some backend github code.
 - Updated documentation for `tests/`
 - Updated some tests (not much though)
-- Fixed pylint complaining at a doc by making it disabled in that file. (`docs/source/conf.py`)

 #### Fixed